 Temperature Effects

+Operation of Sites Reservoir has the potential to change water temperatures in the Sacramento River that could affect the life stages of black basses present.
+As described in Appendix 11B, the two methods used to analyze temperature-related effects to black basses in the Sacramento River, using largemouth bass to represent all black basses due to similar life cycles and biological requirements, were: (1) Physical Model Output Characterization; and (2) Water Temperature Index Value/Range Exceedance Analysis.
+More details on these methods are provided in Appendix 11B.

-11B-2Visual observation of exceedance plots and differences in modeled mean monthly temperatures by water year type between alternatives and the NAA in the Sacramento River below Keswick and below Red Bluff Diversion Dam indicates that water temperatures would be predominantly similar among alternatives during the period of presence of each life stage of largemouth bass (Appendix 6C, River Temperature Modeling (HEC5Q and Reclamation Temperature Model), Tables 6C-5-1a to 6C-5-4c, Tables 6C-10-1a to 6C-10-4c; Figures 6C-5-1 to 6C-5-18, Figures 6C-10-1 to 6C-10-1).
-At both sites, mean monthly water temperatures for all months within all water year types under Alt 1A and Alt 1B were within ±0.5°F of the NAA.
-Water temperature modeling results for Alt 2 and Alt 3 were similar to those of Alt 1. .
+The Sites Authority evaluated water temperature model outputs during the period of presence and in the locations of each life stage of largemouth bass in the Sacramento River (see Appendix 11B, Table 11B-2 for timing and locations).
+Visual observation of exceedance plots and differences in modeled mean monthly temperatures by water year type between Alternatives 1, 2, and 3 and the NAA in the Sacramento River below Keswick and below RBDD indicates that water temperatures would be predominantly similar among Alternatives 1, 2, and 3 during the period of presence of each life stage of largemouth bass (Appendix 6C, Tables 6C-5-1a to 6C-5-4c, Tables 6C-10-1a to 6C-10-4c; Figures 6C-5-1 to 6C-5-18, Figures 6C-10-1 to 6C-10-1).
+At both sites, mean monthly water temperatures for all months in all water year types under Alternatives 1A and 1B were within 0.5°F of the NAA.
+Water temperature modeling results for Alternatives 2 and 3 were similar to those of Alternative 1.
+These results suggest that temperature-related effects to black bass in the Sacramento River would be negligible.

-Results of the analysis of occurrence outside the 54°F to 75°F spawning index range for largemouth bass in the Sacramento River (Appendix 11B, Fisheries Impact Assessment Methods, Table X) are presented in Appendix 11D, Fisheries Water Temperature Assessment, Table X through Table X. At both locations, the percent of days with water temperatures outside each index range under Alt 1A and Alt 1B would be similar to those under the NAA.
-The results for Alt 2 would be similar to those for Alt 1.
-The results for Alt 3 would be similar to those for Alt 1, except for a 10.6% increase under Alt 3 relative to the NAA in the percent of days with temperatures outside the index range in June of critical water years. .
+Results of the analysis of occurrence outside the 54°F to 75°F spawning index range for largemouth bass in the Sacramento River (Appendix 11B, Table 11B-2) are presented in Appendix 11D, Table 11D-297 and Table 11D-298.
+At both locations, the percent of days with water temperatures outside each index range under Alternatives 1A and 1B would be similar to those under the NAA.
+The results for Alternative 2 would be similar to those for Alternative 1.
+The results for Alternative 3 would be similar to those for Alternative 1, except for a 10.6% increase under Alternative 3 relative to the NAA in the percent of days with temperatures outside the index range in June of Critically Dry Water Years.
+These results indicate that thermal effects of each alternative on black basses in the Sacramento River would be negligible.

 Flow Effects

-The Sacramento, Feather, and American Rivers upstream of the Delta generally provide poor habitat conditions for largemouth bass because of large seasonal flow fluctuations, relatively cold water, and lack of suitable nesting and rearing habitat.
-Largemouth bass populations upstream of the Delta are largely dependent on off stream habitats, including reservoirs, floodplain ponds and sloughs, and irrigation canals that provide suitable conditions for spawning and rearing during the late spring and summer months.
-Smallmouth bass are better adapted to the more rapid flows and cooler water temperatures of the rivers upstream of the Delta, but they generally prefer smaller, higher elevations rivers and streams (Moyle 202).
-Spotted Bass inhabit streams and reservoirs and prefer moderate-size, clear, low-gradient sections of rivers and reservoirs.
-They prefer pool habitat and slower, more turbid water than smallmouth bass, but faster water than largemouth bass (Moyle 2002).
+The main channel of the Sacramento, Feather, and American Rivers upstream of the Delta generally provide poor habitat conditions for largemouth bass because of large seasonal flow fluctuations, relatively cold water, and lack of suitable nesting and rearing habitat.
+Largemouth bass populations upstream of the Delta are largely dependent on off-stream habitats, including reservoirs, side-channel and backwater ponds and sloughs, and irrigation canals that provide suitable conditions for spawning and rearing during the late spring and summer months.
+Smallmouth bass are better adapted to the more rapid flows and cooler water temperatures of the rivers upstream of the Delta and are abundant in the Sacramento River.